Kazuki Higa betting profile: Sony Open in Hawaii - PGA TOUR

 Higa's recent performances

-- Higa has finished in the top 20 once over his last ten appearances.

-- He had his best finish at the Baycurrent Classic, where he finished tied for 18th with a score of nine-under.
+- He had his best finish at the Baycurrent Classic, where he finished tied for 18th with a score of 9-under.

 - Higa has an average of -0.384 Strokes Gained: Off-the-Tee in his past five tournaments.